-3. Install the rubber cover with the "TOP" mark upward, and snuggle on the boss.
+Install the rubber cover and fit it securely on the boss.
 Plug in the connector.

-Make sure the rubber cover fits snugly on the connector and the headlight body.
+Make sure the rubber cover fits securely on the bulb base and the mounting body.
 Aiming is not necessary after replacing the bulb.
 When aiming adjustment is necessary, contact your Toyota dealer.